bup/bup/README.md

         make test

-    (The tests should pass.
-If they don't pass for you, stop here and send an email to bup-list@googlegroups.com.)
+    The tests should pass.
+If they don't pass for you, stop here and send an email to bup-list@googlegroups.com.
+Though if there are symbolic links along the current working directory path, the tests may fail.
+Running something like this before "make check" should sidestep the problem:

+        cd "$(/bin/pwd)"

  - You can install bup via "make install", and override the default destination with DESTDIR and PREFIX.